eMedicine Specialties > Pediatrics: General Medicine > Gastroenterology

 Age

-The superior mesenteric artery syndrome usually occurs in older children and adolescents.
+SMA syndrome usually occurs in older children and adolescents.
 In one report, 75% of the cases occurred in patients aged 10-30 years.

 History

-The patient often presents with chronic upper abdominal symptoms such as epigastric pain, nausea, eructation, voluminous vomiting (bilious or partially digested food), postprandial discomfort, early satiety, and sometimes, subacute small bowel obstruction.
+The patient often presents with chronic upper abdominal symptoms such as abdominal pain, nausea, eructation, voluminous vomiting (bilious or partially digested food), postprandial discomfort, early satiety, and sometimes, subacute small bowel obstruction.
 Symptoms of superior mesenteric artery (SMA) syndrome often develop from 6-12 days after scoliosis surgery.

 The symptoms are typically relieved when the patient is in the left lateral decubitus, prone, or knee-to-chest position, and they are often aggravated when the patient is in the supine position.
+These maneuvers are thought to reduce the small bowel mesenteric tension at the aortomesenteric angle.[11]

 Physical